-I’ve just finished servicing two gorgeous Kenwood D-3300P CD players for a customer of mine who loves his classic audio gear and owns three of these beasts.
+I’ve just serviced two gorgeous Kenwood D-3300P CD players for a customer of mine.
+He loves his classic audio gear and owns three of these beasts!

-The Kenwood D-3300P originated in 1986 and is superbly built, made in such a way and from such quality hardware and components as would render it costing thousands if built like this now.
+The Kenwood D-3300P CD player dates to 1986 and is a superbly built component.
+In fact, this unit is built from such quality hardware and components, that it would cost way too much to make now.
 The die-cast sub-chassis for example could never be included in players these days, short of 10+K Accuphase.

 The D-3300P was the best player Kenwood knew how to make at the time.
-It weighed in at just under 11kg, ridiculous for a CD player now.
+It weighed in at just under 11 kg, ridiculous for a CD player now.
 Much of the weight comes from the massive bottom panel and die-cast aluminium sub-chassis.
-Add gorgeous real wood cheeks and large transformer and the weight quickly builds.
+Add gorgeous real wood cheeks and the large transformer and you can see where the weight comes from.